neyb/swak/README.md

 in development

 # what is swak
-swak is a library which allow to start a http server where everthing is asynchronous.
+swak is a library which allow to start a http server where everything is asynchronous.

 ## everything is code
 in swak, everything is code : a nice syntax allow it to be easy to configurable